 Purpose of the scholarship: Ashland University has been awarded a grant from the State of Ohio to give Choose Ohio First (COF) Scholarships to outstanding students with interests in bioscience related areas.
 These scholarships will support students who plan to pursue careers that apply biological knowledge to medical and agricultural areas, either through continued education in graduate schools, health related professional schools or through direct employment in industry after completion of the Bachelors Degree.
-There are currently 24 students in this program at Ashland University.

 Requirements of COF Scholars:

 ACT 27 or greater

 Must maintain a major in Biochemistry, Biology, Environmental Science or Toxicology

 End of 1st year – 3.0